rejaraujo/Right-Drive-Dev-Test/README.md

 # FrontEnd React Crypto App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

-The dependencies for the project are:

-Material UI (core, lab and icons) v4.
-In order to work with MUI v.4 the React version was switched for react@16.13.1 react-dom@16.13.1
-Millify,
-React Router, MSW

-API:
+It also uses the Material UI libray.

 ## Available Scripts